Youth Programs

 Pathfinders

-These two-day camps are open to KMTA area youth ages 6-11.
-Pathfinders programs are open to youth from all KMTA communities (Seward, Moose Pass, Cooper Landing, Hope, Whittier, Girdwood) and to children visiting family members who live in these communities.
+These programs are open to KMTA area youth ages 6-10.
+Families have the option to register their child(ren) for one or both days of each camp session.
+Pathfinders programs are open to youth from all KMTA communities (Seward, Moose Pass, Cooper Landing, Hope, Whittier, and Girdwood).

 Discover.
 Move.
 Learn.
 Play.